CalcChecksum

 The return value is a string with the CRC/checksum in the Docklight HEX sequence format, e.g. "CB F4 39 26".
 The number of HEX bytes returned depends on the width of the checksum algorithm.
 See the example script and communications window output below.

-With the help of CalcChecksum you can generate CRCs for Send Sequences on the fly.
+With the help of CalcChecksum you can generate specific checksums for Send Sequences on the fly, or use advanced checksum validations for received data.
 See the Sub DL_OnSend() Event Procedure for details.
-See also the MODBUS protocol example example.

 Example